Creating and Running a Slim Project in ServBay

 public/index.php

-php// ... initialization and DB routes ... // ...
-Memcached route if present ... use Predis\Client as RedisClient; // Redis example route $app->get('/redis-example', function (Request $request, Response $response, $args) { try { // Instantiate Redis (ServBay runs on 127.0.0.1:6379 by default) $redis = new RedisClient([ 'scheme' => 'tcp', 'host' => '127.0.0.1', 'port' => 6379, ]); $cacheKey = 'my_servbay_redis_cache_key'; // Try to get data from cache $cachedData = $redis->get($cacheKey); if ($cachedData === null) { // If no cached data, generate and store $cachedData = 'Hello Redis from ServBay!
-This was not cached.'; // Store data in cache with a TTL of 60 seconds $redis->setex($cacheKey, 60, $cachedData); $response->getBody()->write($cachedData); } else { // Use the cached data $response->getBody()->write('Hello Redis from ServBay!
-This was served from cache.'); } } catch (\Exception $e) { // Catch connection or operation errors $response->getBody()->write('Error connecting to Redis or performing operation: ' . $e->getMessage()); $response = $response->withStatus(500); } return $response; }); // ... $app->run();
+:php// ...
+Earlier initialization and database routes ... // ...
+Memcached route (if needed) ... use Predis\Client as RedisClient; // Import Predis client class // Redis example route $app->get('/redis-example', function (Request $request, Response $response, $args) { try { // Create Redis client (ServBay default runs on 127.0.0.1:6379) $redis = new RedisClient([ 'scheme' => 'tcp', 'host' => '127.0.0.1', 'port' => 6379, ]); $cacheKey = 'my_servbay_redis_cache_key'; // Try to get data from cache $cachedData = $redis->get($cacheKey); if ($cachedData === null) { // If not in cache, generate data and store in Redis $cachedData = 'Hello Redis from ServBay!
+This was not cached.'; // Store data in Redis with 60s expiry $redis->setex($cacheKey, 60, $cachedData); // SETEX key seconds value $response->getBody()->write($cachedData); } else { // If cached, serve directly $response->getBody()->write('Hello Redis from ServBay!
+This was served from cache.'); } } catch (\Exception $e) { // Catch connection or operation exceptions $response->getBody()->write('Error connecting to Redis or performing operation: ' . $e->getMessage()); $response = $response->withStatus(500); } return $response; }); // ... $app->run();

 1